How Much Freedom Does An Effectiveness Metric Really Have?: Related Work

 Ideally, a metric score should be reflective of user satisfaction, as this is what ultimately matters when measuring ranked retrieval systems.
 To this end, a number of works have sought to establish a connection between metric score and user satisfaction.
 This then allows metrics to be, at least in part, validated against the user experience {\citep{ hh07sigir, jiang16chiir, mlz-etal16sigir, czl-etal17sigir, shl-etal18wsdm, llm-etal18www, oac20ipm, zhang-etal20sigir, sz21acmtois, sigir22mmta}}.
 On the other hand, {\citet{ahm22arxiv}} have recently noted use cases in which it could be important to measure SERP differences that might {\emph{not}} be discernible by users, such as in diagnostic situations, or perhaps as a model training objective.

 {\citet{ffp17ictir,fff21ieeeaccess}} have presented arguments to the effect that many traditional effectiveness metrics may not be well-founded from a measurement point of view because they are not on an interval scale; a claim that is strongly contested {\citep{sakai20forum,ieeeaccess22moffat}}.
-Irrespective of the outcome of that debate, {\IPSO} presents a metric-free way of carrying out system comparisons that can still then have a statistical test applied.
-This is one inherent benefit of the Sign test, which does not require magnitudes of differences for meaningful hypothesis testing.
+Irrespective of the outcome of that debate, {\IPSO} presents a metric-free way of carrying out system comparisons to obtain guidance as to which system might be preferable.
+Indeed, this is one inherent benefit of the Sign test, which does not require magnitudes of differences for meaningful hypothesis testing.

 {\citet{moffat13airs}} categorizes metrics according to seven numeric properties, including some that embed Rules~1 and~2; and a number of other researchers have also considered measuring effectiveness from what is referred to as an ``axiomatic'' viewpoint, of which Rules~1 and~2 are instances {\citep{bollmann84sigir, bm13ictir, afmz17sigir, gkkl19ecir, afmz20irj, g22ictir}}.
 Axiomatic approaches have also been used in the quest for retrieval models {\citep{fz05sigir}}.